Marion Island ZS8

 The Post-ZS8MI Era

-The first ZS8 operation was a low-key affair by David Hartzenberg ZR1BCE.
+The first ZS8 operation with a personal callsign was a low-key affair by David Hartzenberg ZR1BCE/ZS8.
 David had a VHF-only licence, and could therefore not activate ZS8MI on HF.
-However, he did have a VHF radio and made three 50 MHz contacts with stations in South Africa, apparently via Sporadic E, using ZR1BCE/ZS8.
-David would return later to do things on a grander scale.
+However, he did have a VHF radio and made three 50 MHz contacts with stations in South Africa, apparently via Sporadic E. David would return later to do things on a grander scale.

 ZS8IR was the first personal callsign to be issued for use from Marion Island.
 Chris was hampered by poor high-band conditions, at the bottom of the sunspot cycle, but managed over 18 000 QSOs.
 Around 6000 of these were on CW, with over 600 on RTTY.
 He also made a significant effort on 1,8 MHz, with over 350 QSOs in the log.
 Chris is now ZS6RI, and has operated from ZD9IR, 5H4IR, 5H9IR, 9G5CB, EL2RI and 9J2RI in the intervening years.
 He has also lived in Saudi Arabia and Cameroon without being licenced.
 He was a member of the 1997 DXpedition of the Year, ZK1XXP from the North Cook Islands.
-Most recently, he commutes between his home in Centurion, where he is active as ZS6RI, and temporary assigments all over Africa.
+Most recently, he commuted between his home in Centurion, where he is active as ZS6RI, and temporary assigments all over Africa.
+Chris now manages an emergency medical helicopter rescue service in Johannesburg.

 Chris's departure saw the end of an era.
 The HF backup link had been replaced by satellite, and the huge Rhombics were torn down.
 The island sports a unique variety of bird life, and the Rhombics had been killing birds throughout their existence.
 With satellite facilities, the Department decided to scale down the HF facilities to a single dipole.